mattdw/mattdw.github.com/_posts/2012-5-2-rapid-coffee-postmortem.md

 ---
 title: CoffeeScript Under Pressure
 layout: post
-published: false
+published: true
 ---

 # {{page.title}}

-This is a story about development under pressure, and using a new and untested language to do it.
-It's a list of mistakes made and things learned.
-It's mostly about CoffeeScript.
+I'm the primary developer on the HTML/front-end components (but not the Flash) of the [Camry Effect](http://toyota.com/camryeffect/) website.
+It's both the largest amount of client-side code I've written for a project, and the first project I've done with CoffeeScript.
+It was also a fairly high-pressure project for many different reasons.

+This post will describe the project, and detail my experiences developing it in CoffeeScript.

 ## Origins

-We were brought into the project at the point it was decided that the site needed to work on iPad — up until that point, six weeks to delivery, it was pure Flash.
+We were brought into the project six weeks before delivery.
+What had been planned as a pure-Flash site suddenly needed to work on mobile (particularly iPad), so we were called in to build it in HTML.

 It wasn't just fancy HTML we had to build; it was a port of a graphic- and animation-intensive Flash app, with the polish intact,[^polish]